 Blacksmiths shop forge plans including centrifugal blower.

-These are full working plans for the building of a shop style forge.
+These are the full working plans for the Forge & Centrifugal Blower, for the building of a shop style forge.
 All sizes and measurements are listed, with plenty of easy to follow drawings, photos and comprehensive instructions, which make the building of the forge well within the scope of the average blacksmith.

 This blacksmiths forge is an ideal forge for most blacksmithing operations.
 The design has had many modifications over the years and has proved extremely popular, not too big to take up much floor space, but big enough for the average smith.
 However, with the base plans it is easy to change the forge dimensions for the width or length etc to a size which you may prefer.